RylanSchaeffer/rylanschaeffer.github.io/collections/_kernel_papers/ramirez_science_2013_false_memory.md

 ### Exp 5 (Neural)
 - Test the role of Basolateral Amygdala (BLA) and Central Amygdala (CeA)
-- Three groups of mice underwent experiment and were killed after testing in Context B (natural recall), Context A (false recall) or Context C (neutral context)
+- Three groups of mice underwent previous experiment and were killed after testing in B' (natural recall), A' (false recall) or C' (neutral context)
 - Significantly more cells in BLA and CeA were active during Natural Recall and Fear Recall than the neutral context